 What has driven nickel to a seven-year highTowards the end of February this year, nickel hit a near seven-year high as it pushed up towards the psychological US$9.00 per pound mark.

-However, as you can see from the chart above, since the start of March the metal has fallen by approximately US$1.00 per pound as concerns arose regarding oversupply from a potential decision by Indonesia that would allow for a restoration in nickel ore exports after a three-year ban.
+However, since the start of March the metal has fallen by approximately US$1.00 per pound as concerns arose regarding oversupply from a potential decision by Indonesia that would allow for a restoration in nickel ore exports after a three-year ban.